-'I'm on a break from drinking right now' 'I've decided to make health my priority this season'
+'l'm on a break from drinking right now' 'l've decided to make health my priority this season'

-3. Have an Exit Plan.
+3. Have an exit plan

 Exit plans can help you overcome any obstacles.
 Have your exit plan ready for those uncomfortable or triggering situations you might find yourself in.